tremho/odp-documentation/guide_book/src/how/ec/battery/10-service_registry.md

 ✅🔋 Battery service is up and running.
 ```

+## Our main code
+Our main code does a few new important things.

+1. It uses the static allocator and `StaticCell` to create single ownership of our component structures.
+2. It initializes these `StaticCell` instances in `main`
+3. It passes them into asynchronous tasks that execute upon them.

+This pattern comes from the use of Embassy Executor and we will use it throughout the evolution of this example.

 ## The Battery Service
 Now we have registered our battery device as a device for the embedded-services power policy,
 but the `battery_service` knows how to use a battery specifically, so we need to register our battery as a 'fuel gauge' by that definition.